 TEACHING

 We value the primary role that faculty play in providing students with a dynamic and challenging environment that maximizes learning.
-We also acknowledge the important roles that classified staff and managers perform in support of students and their learning.
+We appreciate the integral roles that classified staff and managers perform in support of students and their learning.

 TECHNOLOGY